jkruppa/virDisco/README.md

 ### Setup SQL database

-One main feature of the viralDetectTools is the visualization of the mapping results.
+One main feature of the virDisco is the visualization of the mapping results.
 Only a subset of the findings will be overall plotted, given by the parameter `pat_list["num_plot"]`.
 In this example we have already to sqlite3 databases.
 One inlducing all the protein and genebank_ids as well as the gene/protein start position and end position.
 This database can be very big.
 In our example only 519 genes are included.
 There is no more time needed  to filter the data if there would be millions of rows.

 ```R
 ## load the data implemented in the package